SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 1. Copy the yaml at *C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d*  folder in the machine which needs to be monitored.
 2.  restart the collector using the command `Restart-Service -Name`.

-After successful execution of the above command, Sumo will start receiving the data from your host machine.
+After the successful execution of the above command, Sumo Logic will start receiving the data from your host machine.

 Press **Next** .
 This will install the app to your Sumo Logic Org.
 The app consists of Dashboards.